HegrJan/BlindGD77/docs/readme.txt

 6. By request, changed the Reverse function as follows.
 Instead of having to hold down SK1+SK2 to keep reverse active, you now long press Hash and the Reverse function will be turned on (the radio will say Reverse on).
 If you then press long hold hash again, the Reverse will be disabled (the radio will say Reverse off.).
 This also works in VFO Mode which necessitated moving Sweep scan to SK2+long hold hash.
 Note that if Reverse is on, the Summary long hold SK1 will now also tell you and switch the rx and tx frequencies.
 7. We now include Doug Lee's updated JAWS scripts for the CPS software in the root folder of this archive.
 This installer is called jfw_dmr.exe.
 It will install scripts which work with both the AccessibleGD77CPS and OpenGD77CPS software.
 These scripts work with JAWS 17.0 or later.
 Once installed, you can read  the script help file by pressing JAWSKey+f1 twice quickly from the CPS software.
 8. Changed boot melody  to same as Acknowledgement beep, i.e. three rising tones.
-9. You can now sort channels by name, codeplug order or frequency, and contacts are sorted by name.
+9. You can now sort channels by name, codeplug order or frequency.
 9.1.
 From the channel screen, choose Reorder from the Orange button quick menu, then, as well as arrows allowing you to move channels around (existing functionality), the following keys will do the following functions (and automatically exit the reorder mode when complete):
 9.1.1.
 Long hold * will sort the channels in the current zone by Name.
 9.1.2.
 Long hold 0 will sort the channels in the current zone as they appear in the codeplug all channels order, 9.1.3.
 Long hold # will sort the channels in the current zone by rx frequency.
 (Note once the sort has completed, the zone index is written back to the EPROM, so it is persistent.)
-9.2.
-In contacts, both DTMF and digital contacts are now automatically sorted by name.
+10. You can now optionally sort contacts by name.
+10.1.
+From Contacts list, press and hold * to either sort by name or revert the order to the codeplug order.
+Both DTMF and digital contacts will be sorted.
 Note this only sorts the in-memory index, the EPROM is not rewritten since we'd be touching the actual database, unlike the zone which is just an index into the all channels data.
 (Note that if there are more than 150 digital contacts, we won't sort since I've currently put an upper limit due to the sort buffer size required to do the quick sort since aqccessing the flash and eprom directly from the comparison function was causing nasty reboots.)
-9.3.
-The TGList navigated by left and right arrows on a DMR channel are now also automatically sorted by name or tg.
+10.2.
+The TGList navigated by left and right arrows on a DMR channel will follow the requested sort order.
-10. Added SRT*, SRT# and SRT0 commands to GD77S virtual keypad to do the equivalent of the sort functions mentioned in 9 above.
+11. Added SRT*, SRT# and SRT0 commands to GD77S virtual keypad to do the equivalent of the sort functions mentioned in 9 above.
 I.e. SRT* sort channels by name, SRT# sort channels by frequency, and SRT0 sort channels as they appear in the channels list of the CodePlug.
-11. Fixed a bug on the GD77S with the new VFO keypad mode as follows:
+12. Fixed a bug on the GD77S with the new VFO keypad mode as follows:
 * User chose VFO a or VFO b as default keypad mode from Options 2 Keypad menu.
 * User sets VFO to a frequency, e.g. 147 MHz from keypad mode.
 * User exits keypad mode and goes to another channel, say channel 1 with frequency 439.15 MHz.
 * User wishes to choose a DTMF contact to dial on channel 1 so they hit Orange to get to DTMF mode.
 * As user passes Keypad mode, VFO a is now loaded and by the time they execute DTMF command, it is on 147 MHz (the VFO frequency) rather than the desired channel 1 frequency of 439.15.
 TO solve this, if you set Keypad mode to VFO a or b, when you cycle to Keypad mode with Orange, the VFO is only loaded if the user settles on the option for more than 1.5 seconds.
 If they keep pressing Orange to cycle to the next option, the original channel remains loaded as they'd expect.
-12. Added announcement of "reorder channels" to channel summary if reorder mode is active, immediately prior to the zone name.
+13. Added announcement of "reorder channels" to channel summary if reorder mode is active, immediately prior to the zone name.
 Thus, the summary will say something like "reorder channels zone 1" at the end of the summary if reorder mode is active on radios with a keypad.

 11 May 2022
 1. Increased number of DTMF contacts from 32 to 60.
 This is the maximum number which will fit without relocating the DTMF contacts from their current memory location in the EPROM.
 Please update your CPS with the new version in this archive in order to read and write the extra contacts, see 7 below.